Common questions asked by tech companies

 Q: What are the tax implications of issuing stock options to employees?

-A: Stock options are a great way to attract and retain employees - especially for high growth technology businesses.
-There are several advantages to offering employee stock options, however, businesses should be aware of its tax implications for the employer and the employee.
+A: Stock options are a great way to attract and retain employees - especially for high-growth technology businesses.
+There are several advantages to offering employee stock options, however, businesses should be aware of the tax implications for the employer and the employee.
 If you are considering offering stock options to your employees, here are a few things you should know.

 There are varying implications, depending on whether or not you are a Canadian-Controlled Private Corporation (CCPC).